n-zeplo/product-practice-handbook-2018/class-of-problems.md

 # Class of Problems

-A product innovation starts its journey as a business problem.
+A product design starts its journey as a business problem.